blib-la/blibla-comfyui-extensions/README.md

 #### Dynamic colors

+- default: Resets to the original behavior (state of last browser reload)
-- plain colors all nodes as grey except for "Note" (yellow)
+- plain: Colors all Nodes as grey except for "Note" (yellow)
-- by type colors a node by its type
+- by type: Colors a Node by its type
-- rainbow colors each node in rainbow colors (top left to bottom right)
+- rainbow: Colors each Node in rainbow colors (top-left to bottom-right)

 **plain** | **by type** | **rainbow**